RecList/evalRS-KDD-2023/README_KDD_2023.md

 python evaluation/EvalRSRunner.py
 ```

-# (TODO: modify the code to run a simple tests without any model
+[//]: # (TODO: modify the code to run a simple tests without any model)

 ### 2. Run evaluation on pretrained models

-# (TODO: add a code example in which we re-use an NVIDIA model and run the same eval as above)
+[//]: # (TODO: add a code example in which we re-use an NVIDIA model and run the same eval as above)

 ### 3. Expand RecList with your own tests

-# (TODO: add a code example in which we add one test to reclist)
+[//]: # (TODO: add a code example in which we add one test to reclist)

 ### BONUS: bring your own model, or train one from scratch

-# (TODO: notebook / script showing how to use an existing model, or train a new one )
+[//]: # (TODO: notebook / script showing how to use an existing model, or train a new one )

 ## Hackathon Structure and Rules